tim99fn/Tinybird-updated-firmware/README.md

 - in the nrf drivers folder include the nrfx_pdm.c file
 - enable nrfx_pdm via the CMSIS configuration wizzard
 - build the solution
-- if you get an error locate the nrfx_glue file and uncomment line 57 (dont ask why! it works now be happy)
+- if you get an error locate the nrfx_glue file and uncomment line 57
+## In the python folder the demo audio, called 3 min bird can be found